willowtreeapps/spruce-ios/README.md

 - `ContinousSortFunction`
 - `ContinuousWeightedSortFunction`

-Check out the docs [here insert link] for more information
+Check out the docs [here](https://willowtreeapps.github.io/spruce-ios/swift_output/Protocols/SortFunction.html) for more information

 ## Stock Animations
 To make everybody's lives easier, the stock animations perform the basic `UIView` animations that a lot of apps use today.
 Mix and match these animations to get the core motion you are looking for.